FarmBot-Docs/farmbot-software/v14/The-FarmBot-Web-App/settings/motors.md

 For the Z-axis, you can also set the **ACCELERATE FOR TOWARD HOME** independently from the accleration for travelling away from the home position.
 This is especially useful for the Z-axis because the motor will either be fighting against or working with gravity depending on the direction of movement.

-# Always power motors

-Enabling this setting will keep power applied to the motors at all times.
-This is most useful to prevent the z-axis from slipping down due to the force of gravity when FarmBot is idle.
-It can also be used to help prevent animals or children from moving one of FarmBot's axes when it is idle.

-# Invert motors

-This inverts the direction that the motors move for the chosen axis.
-Changing this setting will usually require you to change the setting of **INVERT ENCODERS** as well.
-You also might need to use this setting in combination with **INVERT ENDPOINTS** and **NEGATIVE COORDINATES ONLY** to set your FarmBot coordinate system exactly how you want it.

-# Enable second x-axis motor

-This should be enabled for standard FarmBots that use two motors to drive the x-axis (gantry).

-# Invert the second x-axis motor

-This setting changes the direction of the second x-axis motor in case it is wired backwards.

 # Steps per mm

 {%